 Overall, fraud in its various guises costs the global economy over $5.127 trillion each year according to estimates by Crowe.

-What Is Account Fraud Monitoring in Banking?
+How Does Fraud Monitoring Work in Banking?

-Depending on the systems installed, this normally also extends to bank accounts themselves, including all moves to change associated address information, beneficiaries, issue new cards, etc.
+- Continuous session monitoring: depending on the systems installed, this normally also extends to bank accounts themselves, including all moves to change associated address information, beneficiaries, issue new cards, etc.

 What’s the Role of Machine Learning in Fraud Monitoring?